 It also contains information on our portfolios based on different economic contexts.

-- Central banks should maintain their accommodative policies and governments should continue to support the global economy in 2021.
+- Central banks are expected to maintain their accommodative policies and to continue supporting the global economy in 2021.

 Mr. Pierre-Philippe Ste-Marie and Mr. Martin Delage